remix-pwa/remix-pwa/README.md

 ```
 to successfully complete the PWA installation

-> *Due to a major setback with `remix-pwa` pre-v0.7.0 that made it impossible to build and deploy your PWA successfully, I made some chnages to `remix-pwa` APIs that made them heavily reliant on `npx` instead of `npm install`.
-You **must** remove remix-pwa from your package.json in order to deploy your PWA.
-Thanks for your support and patience.* 🥰

 ### Deployment

 To build and deploy your Remix PWA App, simply run the command: